RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

 - Precedent and Change
   -  Dorset Yacht Co Ltd v Home Office
     - previous cases had not usually allowed a duty of care in negligence to arise in such circumstances—where the defendant was a public authority,
-      - where the damage was caused not directly by the defendant but by a third party’s voluntary action.
+      - where the damage was caused not directly by the defendant but by a third party's voluntary action.
     - Natural law is broadly a belief in a system of law common to all people
       - derived from the supreme force in the universe, or God.
     - positivism in law,